 Investors can buy and sell securities on the markets operated by NZX only through an accredited broker.
 There is a relatively small list of accredited brokers in New Zealand, compared with some jurisdictions, which reflects the dominance of several large firms and the relatively small size of the New Zealand capital market.
-Brokers must be registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (FSPA) as discussed further on page 21 and in order to execute trades directly on NZX need to be accredited as NZX participants.
+Brokers must be registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (FSPA) as controller of more than 20% of the voting discussed further on page 21 and in order to execute trades directly on NZX need to be accredited as NZX participants.